Best Bike Lock of 2023: Strong and Practical

 The lightest bike lock that I recommend ts the TiGr Mini.
 However, that doesn't mean it's a good choice for you.
 The thing with lightweight locks is that they tend to be either insecure or small!
 Or very expensive.
 And “lightweight” can be quite subjective when it comes to bike locks!

-Since you’re obviously not going to buy an insecure lock, make sure you carefully compare the weight, size and price of any lock claiming to be lightweight to make sure the trade-offs work for you.
+Since you obviously don't want to buy an insecure lock, make sure you carefully compare the weight, size and price of any lock claiming to be lightweight to make sure the trade-offs work for you.

 I’ve also written a whole article about the lightest bike locks to help you out here!